vincevargadev/gohugo-theme-vedi/exampleSite/content/documentation/index.md

 Please note, you need to indent all lines at the same level to make them stay inside the footnote.

 At the moment (May 2022) time the footnotes system provided by Hugo does have one limitation: It does not support non-numbered footnotes, and it only allows you to have one set of footnotes for a text.
 In some cases we have to separate the author's footnotes from our own, in others we want to represent the author's own footnote style.
 In these cases we have to use custom Ed's shortcode for footnotes.
-Here's the example from *Narrative of the Life*:
+Here's an example:

 ```markdown
 ...
 At this time, Anna,{{</* footnote "fn2" */>}} my intended wife, came on;